BrandonBSecure/Virtual-Network-Project-1.0/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-playbook.yamlfile to /etc/ansible/????.
+- Copy the filebeat-playbook.yaml file to /etc/ansible/????.
 - Update the filebeat-config.yaml file to include ELK-Server private IP on lines 1106 and 1806.
 - Run the playbook, navigate to Kibana GUI by entering the ELK-Server Public IP into web browser to verify the installation executed as expected.